SemraGunaydin/Coffe_shop_project/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions, feel free to open an issue or submit a pull request.

 # 🌟 Acknowledgments
-Special thanks to Amazon for providing an inspiring layout to replicate.
-This project is for educational purposes only and is not affiliated with Amazon.
+Special thanks to Coffee Espresso for providing an inspiring layout to replicate.
+This project is for educational purposes only and is not affiliated with Coffee Espresso .

  # 📧 Contact